Deepika-GH/Project-4-HeartAttack_Analysis_Prediction/README.md

 .
 Classification Report on the test dataset:
 ![image](https://github.com/Deepika-GH/Project-4-HeartAttack_Analysis_Prediction/assets/77449446/10405ec8-b022-4287-b5c3-3770dffa469b)

 ## Test Case

 ## Results and Visualizations

 ## Future Considerations:
+In the future, it would be prudent to grade the predicting models using recall rather than accuracy.
+This would be necessary to reduce the error from false negatives.

 ## Conclusion: